reiinakano/xcessiv/README.md

 ## Installation

-I wish I could say you can just type in `pip install xcessiv`.
-I really do.

-Unfortunately, Xcessiv requires a bit more than that.
 Head on over to the official documentation for installation instructions.

 ## Documentation